Mailchimp alternative

 Mailchimp is a marketing suite.
 Nashra is the publishing OS for bloggers: the same draft to inbox and real blog at your domain, Magic Links for lead capture, and visual automations on one flat fee.

-The publishing OS for experts and publishers.
+The publishing home for creators and businesses.
 Newsletter, Hub, and landing pages that grow one list.

 Compared on the points that move the work, not the marketing.